 TPS can support learning accommodations that do not require the course content, standards, or schedule to be adjusted, or the teacher to perform extra instruction or tutoring.
 Supportable accommodations include extended testing time or use of a local reader for testing.

 Requests for academic accommodation must be made in writing to TPS Support (not to the teacher).
 All requests must be supported by medical or certified learning specialist written reports and recommendations.
 TPS will coordinate with the teacher to determine feasibility and approval.
-If the course is an AP course, the request must include written approval from the College Board for the same accommodation on that AP exam. if the course is for college credit, the request must include written approval from college offering the credit.
+If the course is an AP course, the request must include written approval from the College Board for the same accommodation on that AP exam.
+If the course is for college credit, the request must include written approval from the college offering the credit.

 When a learning accommodation is provided in a TPS course, this will be clearly documented on TPS grade reports and transcripts.